top of page

 The more accurate the sword is for both the handler and the opponent, the greater the chances of success will become.
 Success symbolizes the ability of your choices to go according to your plans, which is the wise thing to do when making choices.

-In general, wisdom can be measured by choices.
+In general, defining wisdom can be measured by choices.
 The more our choices align with our ambitions, the more wise we can deem ourselves.
 Freedom of choice allows us to make wise choices as well as dumb choices.
-And as such, we are not entitled to a specific decision-making plan, other than the one we follow, spontenously or otherwise.
+And as such, we are not entitled to a specific decision-making plan, other than the one we follow, impulsively or otherwise.
 It is therefore our choice to be wise or less-than-wise.

 As such I have my own, Rubinshteinic Decision-Making Plan.